castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 There is some history about RL.
 Bellman equation and dynamic programming are at the beginning of RL.

-I have read about [HJB equation](http://felix.proba.jussieu.fr/pageperso/pham/Tangente.pdf) from Huyên PHAM (in French)
+I have read about [HJB equation](http://felix.proba.jussieu.fr/pageperso/pham/Tangente.pdf) from Huyên PHAM (from a French Math magazine)